chipsalliance/firrtl-spec/spec.md

   output out: {flip a: UInt, b: UInt}
   wire w: {flip a: UInt, b: UInt}
   invalidated in
-  invalidated out
+  ; equivalent to "in is invalid" invalidated out
-  invalidated w
+  ; equivalent to "out is invalid" invalidated w
+  ; equivalent to "w is invalid"
 ```

 ## Attaches